Jules-WinnfieldX/CyberDropDownloader/README.md

 You can get Python from here: <https://www.python.org/downloads/>

-Make sure you tick the check box for "Add python to path"
+Make sure you tick the check box for "Add Python to PATH"
 ![alt text](https://simp2.jpg.church/PATHe426c23371048def.png)

-Mac users will also likely need to open terminal and execute the following command: `xcode-select --install`
+macOS users will also likely need to open terminal and execute the following command: `xcode-select --install`

 ## Script Method

 Go to the [releases page](https://github.com/Jules-WinnfieldX/CyberDropDownloader/releases) and download the Cyberdrop_DL.zip file.
 Extract it to wherever you want the program to be.

-Put the links in the URLs.txt file then run `Start Windows.bat` (Windows) or `Start Mac.command` (OS X) or `Start Linux.sh` (Linux).
+Put the links in the URLs.txt file then run `Start Windows.bat` (Windows) or `Start Mac.command` (macOS) or `Start Linux.sh` (Linux).

-** Mac users will need to run the command `chmod +x 'Start Mac.command'` to make the file executable.
+**macOS users will need to run the command `chmod +x 'Start Mac.command'` to make the file executable.**

 ## CLI Method